maoxuli/netb/README.md

 # NetBase Library

-A C++ library for asynchronous socket programming with multi-threads support.
+A lightweight C++ API for socket programming.

 make
 make all